ashish-koshy/C3B/README.md

 Software development is an iterative process, where initial imperfections are expected.
 This mindset can encourage a culture of continuous improvement and innovation.

+### Experimentation and Validation:
+C3B embraces the scientific method, stressing that hypothesis validation through experimentation is key to product evolution.

 ### Feedback Loop:
 C3B places significant importance on feedback at various stages, indicating a user-centric development approach.
 This is a strong conceptual foundation as it underlines the importance of real-world use and user satisfaction